grayhemp/pgcookbook/database_server_configuration.md

     numactl --hardware

-Usually it can be set in BIOS however if it is not set this way you can start the database manually with this option.
+Usually it can be set in BIOS however, if it does not work, you can start the database manually with this mode.

     numactl --interleave=all /etc/init.d/postgresql start